The Minimal Dace is the simplest fly I could devise to mimic the brown over black over white color pattern of the blacknose dace.

 I thought a blacknose dace imitation would be much simpler if the black stripe was represented by black thread wound on the hook shank.
 The brown back of the blacknose dace could still be the brown hair on the back of an easily-sourced bucktail, and the white belly could be white hair from the bucktail, tied in as a throat.
 Thus, a bucktail and a spool of black thread would be the only materials needed.

 I have now fished with several variations of the fly, and have received entries for the TenkaraBum Streamer Challenge of fish caught by anglers who tied their own variations.
-The fly seems effective enough to do a step-by-step tying description and a Minimal Dace One Fly Kit.
+The fly seems effective enough to do a step-by-step tying description.

 A few of the fish caught with a Minimal Dace prototype